Luke-Sherwin-mke/Cyclistic/README.md

 Market with messaging: "Skip the afternoon hunt.
 Your e-bike is waiting."
 Target casual riders with 3+ afternoon electric bike rentals monthly

-3. Implement "Duration-Based" Pricing Psychology
+3. Implement "Loyalty Minutes" Conversion Program
-Recommendation: Redesign the pricing display to show casual riders how much they're overspending compared to members, based on their actual usage patterns.
-Rationale: The 20-minute average trip duration for casual riders represents a specific usage pattern we can target with comparative pricing.
-Create personalized communications showing: "Your last 5 trips averaged 22 minutes.
-As a member, you would have saved $X." This makes the membership value concrete and personalized rather than abstract.

-Expected Impact: Higher conversion rates through behavioral economics principles (loss aversion and concrete comparison).
-Riders who see exactly how much money they're leaving on the table are more likely to convert.
+Recommendation: Create a program where casual riders accumulate "minutes credits" toward membership.
+Every ride counts toward a discount, with bonus credits for rides before noon and on classic bikes.
+Rationale: The data reveals a strategic opportunity: casual riders use bikes 39% before noon vs. members' 45%, indicating a smaller but still significant morning user base.
+Additionally, casual riders prefer electric bikes (53%) while members prefer classic bikes (55%).
+By offering extra credits for less-congested morning hours and classic bike usage (which members prefer anyway), we can:
+Incentivize behavior that aligns with member patterns Reduce strain on electric bike inventory during peak hours Create a clear path to membership through accumulated value

+Expected Impact: A graduated conversion approach lowers the psychological barrier to membership while teaching casual riders to adopt member-like behaviors.

 Implementation:
-Develop in-app calculator showing membership savings based on user's historical data Send monthly "Savings Opportunity" emails to casual riders Create dynamic pricing displays showing member vs. casual costs for common trip durations Offer "Duration Discount" - prorated membership based on recent casual spending
+Launch in-app "Membership Meter" showing progress toward discounted membership Offer 2x credits for rides before noon
+Offer 1.5x credits for classic bike usage
+Send push notifications: "Your 5 morning rides this month earned you 10% off an annual membership!"

 ### Impact:
 Rolling out all three campaigns over four months would realistically create a layered impact: